 How Health Insurance Deals with DME

 Not only do virtually all insurance companies differ in their requirements and coverage, but their policies and procedures are constantly changing.
+We strive to contact all insurance companies prior to you receiving your item, that way we can have your claim processed properly and the best way for you.
 While we try our best to keep current with developments in health insurance, you are the only person who can know everything about your particular policy at any given time and with particular treatments are equipment.

 How You can Avoid Health Insurance Issues